Lola Blanc: Music and career

 Lola Blanc has written songs alongside producers and songwriters such as Sophie, Ammo, Fernando Garibay, Jimmy Harry, Jon Levine, TheFatRat and more.

 Blanc originally co-wrote Britney Spears' single Ooh La La with Fransisca Hall and producer Ammo for her own project; the title was intended to be a play on her name.
 When Dr. Luke heard it, he thought it'd be perfect for Spears and brought in songwriters Bonnie McKee and J. Kash to rewrite the lyrics so they would better suit Spears and The Smurfs 2.

 Acting

 Blanc has made appearances on television shows such as American Horror Story: Hotel and Life in Pieces on CBS; she has also acted in several indie features and shorts.
 In 2011, she played Green-Eyed Girl in filmmaker Joshua Leonard's movie, The Lie.
 In 2015, she played The Undertaker in Max Landis' online short "Wrestling Isn't Wrestling".
 In 2021 she appeared in the feature film Venus as a Boy starring Ty Hodges and Olivia Culpo.

+Documentary

+Blanc appears as a "Former Cult Member/ Podcaster" on several episodes of Netflix's 2023 documentary "How to Become a Cult Leader."
+Although her specific experience is not mentioned, she provides insights and analyses of famous cult leaders.

+Podcast

+Blanc co-hosts a podcast called "Trust Me: Cults, Extreme Belief, and Manipulation."